ibm-cloud-docs/containers/cs_cli_reference.md

 ### ibmcloud ks apiserver-refresh --cluster CLUSTER [-s]
 {: #cs_apiserver_refresh}

-Apply configuration changes for the Kubernetes master that are requested with the `ibmcloud ks apiserver-config-set`, or `apiserver-config-unset` commands.
+Apply configuration changes for the Kubernetes master that are requested with the `ibmcloud ks apiserver-config-set` or `apiserver-config-unset` commands.
 If a configuration change requires a restart, the affected Kubernetes master component is restarted.
 If the configuration changes can be applied without a restart, no Kubernetes master component is restarted.
 Your worker nodes, apps, and resources are not modified and continue to run.
 {: shortdesc}

 <strong>Minimum required permissions</strong>: **Operator** platform role for the cluster in {{site.data.keyword.containerlong_notm}}